status-im/specs/docs/stable/6-payloads.md

 ## Introduction

-In this document we describe the payload format and some special considerations.
+This document describes the payload format and some special considerations.

 ## Payload wrapper